Last Updated on July 22, 2024

 The Cost to Rekey Mailbox Locks:

-Many community mailbox banks have locks that are the responsibility of the home owner (you can verify if this is the case with your local post office).
+Many community mailbox banks have locks that are the responsibility of the homeowner (you can verify if this is the case with your local post office).
 These locks typically aren’t made to be rekeyed, but they can be replaced easily enough.

 While a locksmith is at your house performing a rekey, have them rekey the mailbox too.
-The cost (lock and labor) to rekey/replace mailbox lock is around $40.
+The cost (lock and labor) to rekey/replace the mailbox lock is around $40.
 Plus the trip charge if the locksmith is not already out onsite.

-For this price the locksmith will drill out the mailbox lock (when you don’t have a key) and replace the lock with a new lock.
-If you can get the postman to open the box for you, just remove the lock and take it into a local locksmith shop.
+For this price, the locksmith will drill out the mailbox lock (when you don’t have a key) and replace the lock with a new lock.
+If you can get the postman to open the box for you, just remove the lock and take it to a local locksmith shop.
 They will have the replacement lock on hand.
 It is best to bring them the lock because there are a few types and the locksmith will want to match it.

-In some communities, however, there may be proprietary locks which may not be able to be addressed with a locksmith (you would go instead to a home or community association or the post office to address these).
+In some communities, however, there may be proprietary locks that may not be able to be addressed with a locksmith (you would go instead to a home or community association or the post office to address these).

 More of Our Favorite Security Products